DavidFirefox/waydroid/README.md

 Our documentation site can be found at [docs.waydro.id](https://docs.waydro.id)

-## Documentation - MODIFICATION
+## Documentation - MODIFICATIONS / UPDATE

 Waydroid could work as before if it have no new parameters.
 So it could work with GUI application as before.

 You can choose the profile data folder "waydroid_data" (default = ~/.local/share/waydroid).
 You have to use --data_path during the init for example :  sudo waydroid init --data_path /home/user/waydroid_data

 You can choose the work folder "work" (default = /var/lib/waydroid).
 You have to ALWAYS use --work_path so for example : (var/lib/waydroid2 is the folder)
 - Init : sudo waydroid --work_path /var/lib/waydroid2 init
 - Init WITH other profile data folder : sudo waydroid --work_path /var/lib/waydroid2 init --data_path /home/user/waydroid_data
 - Log : waydroid --work_path /var/lib/waydroid2 log